 Where to stay in Santorini

-In any case, if you are staying on the cliffside, read your hotel’s description carefully.
-You may have to climb several steps to get to your room.
-This may not always be pleasant, especially when it’s hot!
+In any case, if you are staying on the cliffside, read your hotel’s description very carefully.
+In many cases, you will have to climb several steps to get to your room.

 What to do in Santorini Greece

-Here then, is our 4 day itinerary of the best things to do in Santorini, based on our own time spent exploring the island.
+Now that you know all the basics, here is our 4 day itinerary of the best things to do in Santorini.
+It is based on our own time spent exploring the island in different trips.

 Keep in mind that we had our own vehicle, and we’d recommend you hire your own in order to get around the island.

-Day 1 in Santorini – Explore Ancient Akrotiri and the Red Beach, visit a winery, sunset in Pyrgos
+Santorini Itinerary Day 1 – Ancient Akrotiri, Red Beach, winery tour, sunset in Pyrgos

 As you know, Greece is full of ancient sites, like Mycenae, Epidaurus and Ancient Olympia, to name just a few.
 Santorini’s most popular archaeological site is Ancient Akrotiri, a prehistoric settlement discovered in the 1860s.